 Most cervical polyps do not cause any symptoms.
-Some polyps bleed between menstrual periods or after intercourse.
+Some polyps cause bleeding between menstrual periods or after sexual activity.
 Rarely, polyps become infected, causing a puslike discharge from the vagina.

 Polyps are usually reddish pink and less than 1/2 inch (about 1 centimeter) in diameter.

 Treatment of Cervical Polyps